Bury Grammar School: Publications and alumni activities

 There are extant copies of a school magazine dating back as far as 1881.
 The current magazine (The Clavian) began as a termly in-house pamphlet in 1906 and is now an annual publication.
 "The Key" is a magazine produced for Alumni and friends of the school by the Development Office.

 There is an active alumni group run by the Development Office and membership of the Bury Grammar Schools' Alumni Group on LinkedIn is open to Old Clavians (and Old Claviennes) who are LinkedIn members.

 The Old Boys' Society has long held an Annual Dinner; the first recorded such dinner took place on 12 September 1881, after the Old Clavians -v- 1st XI cricket match.
 (Toasts included "The Bishop and Clergy", "The Army, Navy and Auxiliary Forces" and "The Masters".)
 The OBS today still organises an annual dinner, held at the school on Founders' Day each year.
 The Old Boys' Society (London Branch) organises an annual dinner in London for Home Counties-based Old Boys.
 Previously held on 6 May annually, in recent years it has moved to a Friday later in May.

 The society also runs several sports teams for Old Clavians, including an association football club that fields four teams; 1st XI, Reserves, 3rd XI and Veterans.

-Inter school co-operation

-There is a single board of governors for the boys' and girls' schools.
-They are also served by a single Bursar/Clerk to the Governors and development office.
-There is a tradition of boys and girls uniting for dramatic productions and musical concerts and, since 1992, membership of the boys' school CCF has been open to members of the girls' school.
-The imminent completion of a joint sixth form centre will mean that some 'A' level subjects can be taught jointly across the two schools.